Low0000/GUIPokerGoBoom/README.md

 1. Download and install the Zulu17 compiler from the provided link.
 2. Open the project in Visual Studio Code.
 3. Compile the Java code using the Zulu17 compiler.
+4. Compile Command: **javac GoBoomGame.java**
-4. Run the compiled code to start the game.
+5. Run the compiled code to start the game.
+6. Run compiled code command: **java GoBoomGame**
-5. Follow the on-screen instructions to play the game.
+7. Follow the on-screen instructions to play the game.

 Enjoy playing Poker Go Boom!